phillipmonroe/PokerLite/README.md

 # PokerLite
 **Author**: Phillip Monroe

+## Download
+A compile .exe can be found on my [GitHub](https://github.com/phillipmonroe/PokerLite/releases)

 ## Summary/Rules
 The game of Pokerlite is just like Poker, but with some parts removed.
 It uses a standard card deck, but only the ranks of Aces, and 2 through 9s, of all four